hardmanko/ofxCX/docs/programModel.md

 The following functions do nothing: ofGetFrameRate(), ofSetFrameRate(), ofGetTargetFrameRate()

 A variety of behaviors related to ofBaseApp do not function because CX is not based on a class derived from ofBaseApp nor does it use ofRunApp() to begin the program.
 For example, a standard oF app class should have steup(), update(), and draw() functions that will be called by oF during program execution.
-CX has a different model that is not as object-oriented (at least at some levels).
+CX has a different model that does not force object-orientation (at least at some levels).

 Pre-experiment Setup